WE ARE HERE TO HELP

 The Old Louisville Farmer’s Market, located at South 3rd Street and West Ormsby Avenue, will now be partnering with the Community Ministry.
 The Farmer’s Market will donate any surplus produce at the close of each market to the Community Ministry for our neighbors.

 Neighbors are invited to visit the Farmer’s Market on the dates listed.
 Individuals receiving SNAP benefits may spend food stamps at the market.
-Additionally the Farmer’s Market will double the amount of your purchase up to $20.
+Additionally the Farmer’s Market will triple the amount of your purchase up to $20.
 That’s a great way to extend the value of food stamps while purchasing fresh fruits and vegetable straight from the garden.

 Donate to Community Ministry While Buying Groceries at Kroger